 - ਕਬੀਰ ਮਨੁ ਜਾਨੈ ਸਭ ਬਾਤ ਜਾਨਤ ਹੀ ਅਉਗਨੁ ਕਰੈ ॥: O Kabir!
 The mind knows everything and knowingly it commits demerits (sggs 1376).

-- ਗਿਆਨੁ ਭਇਆ ਤਹ ਕਰਮਹ ਨਾਸੁ ॥੩॥: With the Divine Knowledge (ਉੱਚ-ਜੀਵਨ ਦੀ ਸੂਝ) ends the deeds (Mayaic efforts) ||3|| (sggs 1167).
+- ਗਿਆਨੁ ਭਇਆ ਤਹ ਕਰਮਹ ਨਾਸੁ ॥੩॥: When the spiritual Wisdom wells up within, then the (love of Mayaic efforts or) deeds end. ||3|| (sggs 1167).

-The mind is always engaged in thinking, planning, feeling, inquiring, desiring or fearing.
+The worldly mind is always engaged in thinking, planning, feeling, inquiring, desiring or fearing.
 According to the Gurbani, with the aid of witnessing the mind or subjective introspection, one can find what his mind is up to at a particular moment.
 Such impartial self-analysis or debugging can be performed throughout a day, and at bedtime.

-That’s the whole purpose of daily reading of “Sohilaa” Paath at bedtime (“ਸੋਹਿਲਾ”, sggs 12)!!!!!!!
+That’s the whole purpose of daily reading of ‘Sohilaa’ Paath at bedtime (‘ਸੋਹਿਲਾ’, sggs 12)!